sjo0911/Car-rental-backend/README.md

 ## Usage

-Since deployment.yaml is'nt finished yet the easiest way is to start all of the microservices with:
+Since deployment.yaml is'nt finished yet the easiest way is to start each of the microservices with:
 ```bash
 mvn spring-boot:run
 ```